ApToX/Topics-in-Network-Security/README.md

 # Email Server Antivirus
- The following project was implemented during a "Mini" Project course at BGU in the subject of Network Security.
-The project was in the subject of email server antivirus.
+ The following project was implemented during a "mini project" course at BGU in the subject of Network Security.
+The project focused on email server antivirus.

 ## Setup Instructions: